wt70707/Simulator/README.md

 catkin_make
 ```

-This command will build the code required for the Simulator.
+These commands will build the code required for the Simulator.

 ## Commands